fengweijp/anywhichway/README.md

 `when(test,f)` - When `test(value)` returns truthy, calls `f(value)`.

 `yield()` - Assumes an array is being passed from upstream and yields each value separately.

+## Predicate Filters [Predicate Filters]

+Yield down the chain only those values that pass the test.
+These are also available as inline functions for paths.

 `gt(testValue)` - Yields values that are > `testValue`.